daviddarke/A-modern-WordPress-development-workflow/dev-process.md

 * Deployments were cumbersome and not traceable (FTP is the worst)
 * No real control over servers and hosting (Shared hosting)
 * Nothing was re-usable
-* Hours wasted handling development environment differences and thing out of our control
+* Hours (maybe days) wasted handling development environment differences and things out of our control

 ---